 If you can spare some time and would like to play a more active role in your child's education, please speak to your child's teacher.
 Teachers can be contacted via the school office or your child's reading miles/homework diary.

-Please also support our parents' association 'Friends of Herne'.
+Please also support our parents' association HAFS.